LeonardDick/conan/docs/source/simulation_setup/simulation_box.rst

      - pore_right.xyz

 The 'L' and 'R' keywords are needed, if the pore structure is not symmetric and therefore two different pores want to be introduced.
-The provided xyz structures have to be in the folder where the program is executed, or in the cbuild folder generated beforehand.
+The provided xyz structures have to be in the folder where the program is executed, or in the ``structures`` folder generated beforehand.
 The final simulation box will be saved as simbox.xyz in the present folder.